themisir/themisir.com/content/posts/implementing-ordered-queue.md

 }
 ```

-As simple as that.
-A single function that accepts 2 values and returns true if the first value is smaller than the second one.
-That's all we need to know about our values in order to correctly place in order like we are going to do next.
+as simpwe as that. σωσ a singwe function t-that accepts 2 v-vawues and wetuwns t-twue if the f-fiwst vawue is s-smowew than the s-second one. σωσ that's a-aww we nyeed t-to know about ouw vawues in owdew to cowwectwy pwace in owdew wike we awe going t-to do nyext.

-### Implementing `OrderedQueue[T]`
+### impwementing `OrderedQueue[T]`

-Let's start by creating a structure that holds internal parts for the queue.
-That parts being:
+wet's stawt by cweating a stwuctuwe t-that howds intewnaw p-pawts fow t-the queue. 🥺 that p-pawts being:

-- a pointer to the head node
+- a pointew to the head nyode
-- an instance of the `Comparer[T]` interface, so we can compare values as we wish.
+- an instance of the `Comparer[T]` intewface, (ꈍᴗꈍ) so we can compawe vawues a-as we wish.

 ```go
 type OrderedQueue[T any] struct {